vapor/vapor/README.md

 ## Routing

-Routing in Vapor is simple and very similar to Laravel.
+Routing in Vapor is simple and expressive.

 `main.swift`
 ```swift